 Connect your Twitch account.

 After downloading and installing the Streamlabs Desktop, open up the software and log in to your Twitch account.
 If you don’t have a Twitch account, you can sign up for free here.

 Optimize Your Settings

 Choose the Start Fresh option on the right to analyze your Internet speed and computer hardware, and automatically optimize your settings.
-If you've previously used another streaming software, you can also transfer your settings to Streamlabs OBS using the Import function on the left.
+If you've previously used another streaming software, you can also transfer your settings to Streamlabs Desktop using the Import function on the left.
 Be sure to close any other apps and browsers for better performance.

 Optimize your settings.